TIBCOSoftware/tibcli-node/readme.md

-  -N, --name <name>  The name of the variable to add or remove -T, --type <type>  The type of the variable to add -h, --help         output usage information
+  -N, --name <name>  The name of the variable to add or remove -T, --type <type>  The type of the variable to add -f --file [file]   The full path of the manifest file, if no file is given we assume the file is in this folder -h, --help         output usage information

 Commands: